rromulos/command-vault/README.md

-# Command Vault
+# About Command Vault
-Is a small CLI application whose main purpose is to allow the user to save commands in a list.
-The user can also delete a command or list all commands.
+Command Vault is a small CLI application whose main purpose is to allow the user to save commands in a list.
+The user can also delete a command, list all commands, search by a command, search by category, or even search by a description.

 ## How to use